Estimating Eigenenergies from Quantum Dynamics: A Unified Noise-Resilient Measurement-Driven Approach: ODMD method

 By construction, the first $(d-1)$ entries of $\bfo_{t_k,d}$ are identical to the last $(d-1)$ entries of $\bfo_{t_{k-1},d}$.
 Consequently, the matrix assembled by arranging successive trajectories $ \boldsymbol{o}_{t_k}$ as columns

 has a Hankel form, \textit{i.e.}, the matrix elements on each anti-diagonal are equal (see \cref{fig:overview}).
 In the embedding space, we can then identify the closest linear flow,

 where $( \cdot )^+$ denotes the Moore–Penrose pseudo-inverse.
 The system matrix $A$ assumes a companion structure with just $d$ free parameters (see \cref{eq:prony_recur} in \cref{app:sec:prony}).
-The approximation to the system dynamics is then stored in the $d$ parameters inferred from measurements of $K+d+1$ delayed observables.
+The approximation to the system dynamics is then stored in $d$ parameters inferred from measurements of a total of $K+d+1$ delayed observables.
 We hence name our least-squares embedding in the observable space the \textit{observable dynamic mode decomposition} (ODMD).